hdisysteme/MongoBumblebee/README.md

 ## Release notes

+1.4 - MongoBumblebee support Java modules now
-1.1 - Starved locks (locks not updated for at least 5 minutes) are destroyed automatically and don't hinder MongoBumblebee anymore to executes the changes
+1.4 - Starved locks (locks not updated for at least 5 minutes) are destroyed automatically and don't hinder MongoBumblebee anymore to executes the changes

 ## Known issues